What to do in Byron Bay

 Markets

-month at Butler Street Reserve and here you will find lots of produce,
+of the month at Butler Street Reserve and here you will find lots

 Cape Byron Headland Reserve

-Service Estate, Cape Byron Headland Reserve includes the lighthouse
+and Wildlife Service Estate, Cape Byron Headland Reserve includes

-(see below) as well as a number of excellent walking tracks.
+the lighthouse (see below) as well as a number of excellent walking

-heads both north and south from the lighthouse.
-The northerly walking
+which heads both north and south from the lighthouse.
+The northerly

-track winds around the cliffs to the most easterly point before dropping
+walking track winds around the cliffs to the most easterly point

-down to Little Wategos and Wategos Beach and the southerly track heads
+before dropping down to Little Wategos and Wategos Beach and the

-down the ridge towards Captain Cook's Lookout.
-Both offer exceptional
+southerly track heads down the ridge towards Captain Cook's Lookout.

 Massage